+Your course maybe accredited by a Professional Statutory Regulatory Body which means you will have to meet additional responsibilities as part of your course.
 Courses in nursing, midwifery and social work which are accredited by the Nursing and Midwifery Council or the Health and Care Professions Council and which lead to professional registration have more detailed attendance requirements which must be met before students can qualify.
 Similarly, many post-registration courses in nursing, midwifery and healthcare have specific attendance requirements which are laid down by the NHS Trusts and other bodies who sponsor students.
-More details on these requirements, and the consequences of non-attendance, are set out in the relevant Course handbook.
+More details on these requirements, and the consequences of non-attendance, are set out in your Course handbook.